Aroy2710/Central-Limit-Theorem/README.md

 # Central-Limit-Theorem-
 Program that highlights how the Central Limit Theorem works using a 6 sided die
-# Central-Limit-Theorem-
-Program that highlights how the Central Limit Theorem works using a 6 sided die

 # How the Project Works
 The main file is the CentralLimitTheoremVFinal